salexommer/FilmEngine/README.md

 # FilmEngine

+FilmEngine is an end-to-end Spark based data pipeline that extracts, models and loads data into a Postgres database.

-## Challenge description
+## Background
 TrueFilm is a film investment company - they fund new projects, with the goal of taking a share of any profits.
 In the past, these decisions were made on gut feeling, but as the industry becomes more and more competitive they  would like to become more data driven.
 They believe that by understanding which films have performed well in the past, they can make better decisions.

-## Chosen Approach
 In order to aid TrueFilm with their decision making process we'll need to source relevant data, model it and extract value out of it.
 For this exercise we'll be creating an *engine* that consists of various modules to help us make this happen.
 To understand the process let's discuss the task on hand in three sections; **What** the steps should be, **how** we execute these and **why** we'll be doing it in this manner.

 ### **What**
 To make data driven decisions we'll need data that gives us flm digests and metadata to drive our calculations.
 For the first dataset we'll use a Wikimedia extract of the latest films (approx 722MB) and a Kaggle metadata dataset (228MB).